Create a

 • Discrepancies in data formats.
 Data guidelines for input format (dd/mm/yyyy), values (alphanumeric, integer, $USD), and data type (forced choice, open text with digit limits) that are not enforced by the system or are stored across different systems or databases can lead to confusion and errors.

 • Missing or incomplete data.
-Data fields that are left blank during entry or transfer can lead to issues with other calculated fields that rely on them, as well as reporting that excludes the employee’s data from subsequent analyses and reports.
+Data fields left blank during entry or transfer can cause issues with other calculated fields that rely on them, as well as with reporting that excludes the employee’s data from subsequent analyses and reports.

 • Cross-module or system inconsistencies.
 Data that is duplicated or redundant with other systems or modules creates a risk of differences in what should be identical information on each employee (e.g., given vs. nickname, married vs. birth name).
-This is a common occurrence when data is “siloed” in separate systems that have separate formats, standards, and even purposes.
+This is a common occurrence when data is “siloed” across separate systems with different formats, standards, and even purposes.

 • Data Sharing and transfer issues.
 Integrating data between HR and financial, operational, or business systems relies on standard employee identifiers, such as SSN, Employee ID, or name, which can differ and create issues when compiling them into reports or common databases, data lakes, or data marts.
 Data can also be digitally corrupted or misdirected during automated upload and update processes.
 The use of shared drives for collaboration and access to a common dataset also creates opportunities for individual users to inadvertently manipulate a spreadsheet or database, potentially overwriting or altering core data.

 Any of these can lead to a series of subsequent problems for employees, managers, and the organization, and yet are manageable, even if not completely avoidable.
-The key to optimizing HR data quality is to understand how HR systems and their data repositories operate, how to define the structure of data for consistency, how user interfaces can be configured to reduce or eliminate errors at the point of data entry, and what to monitor.
+The key to optimizing HR data quality is to understand how HR systems and their data repositories operate, how to define data structures for consistency, how to configure user interfaces to reduce or eliminate errors at the point of data entry, and what to monitor.

 Steps to maintaining HR data quality and integrity